 Referred to as the “love hormone,” elevated oxytocin increases trust and bonds between partners, while simultaneously releasing calming effects on stress and fear.

-So, why not plan a double-date game night with another couple this weekend?
 The thing is, it can be hard to find the best two-player couple’s board games.

 So, we asked our friend Karl — the most serious board gamer we know — and polled our Instagram and newsletter communities to crowdsource the thing we’ve all been needing: a list of the best board games for couples game night.